pivotal/skenario/docs/architecture.md

 The plugin drives the recommender by calling the runOnce method with the current VPA object.
 The recommender updates the VPA object through a reactor on the fake client.

-## Metrics lifecycle

-The Scenario includes a parameter which determines how often to send statistics.
-System statistics such as pod CPU usage and request concurrency go the following way
-    - Skenario asks pods to give metrics
-    - Skenario passes metrics per pod to dispatcher
-    - Dispatcher passes metrics to plugins
-    - Plugins pass metrics to the autoscalers